earkevin11/Enterprise-Applications/README.md

 <p/>

-How do we access an application that is assigned to a user?
+# How do we access an application that is assigned to a user?

-- myapps.microsoft.com - is where a user will see the applications assigne to them.
+- myapps.microsoft.com - is where a user will see the applications assigned to them.

-How do we make an application visible to a user?
+# How do we make an application visible to a user?
 - We assign permissions to them via the application.
-- Navigate to the enterpriser application > go to users and groups > assign the user or group
+- Navigate to Enterprise Application > Users and Groups > Assign
 - Prompt the user to log back into myapps.microsoft.com and they will have access and see the applications that they have access to.